30 Best Grocery Shopping Tips of All Time

-Though packing and refrigeration technology means that even food shipped from as far away as New Zealand can arrive in American stores quickly and in great shape, local products have, by their very nature, had to travel less.
-So there's chance that they've been banged around in transit and a greater likelihood that they are fresh.
+Though packing and refrigeration technology means that even food shipped from as far away as New Zealand can arrive in American stores quickly and in great shape, local products have had to travel less.
+So there's less chance that they've been banged around in transit and a greater likelihood that they are fresh.

-It may seem bougie to talk about eating seasonally, but it's actually just practical.
-"In the old days we had a three-week season on California Strawberries and now you can buy them 52 weeks a year," says a grocery store owner in New York.
+It may seem bougie to talk about eating seasonally, but it's also just practical.
+"In the old days, we had a three-week season on California strawberries, and now you can buy them 52 weeks a year," says a grocery store owner in New York.
 The difference, he says, is the price.
-Blueberries in-season may cost $1.99 a pint, whereas off-season prices can skyrocket to $4.99 for a half pint.
+Blueberries in-season may cost $1.99 a pint, whereas off-season prices can skyrocket to $4.99 for a half-pint.

 You may think sales are designed to get almost expired products off the shelves, but in fact, it can simply mean that there's an abundance.
 "When the price is the cheapest that's also when the quality is the highest," says the grocery store owner of produce.

-If you're curious about a product or the quality of produce, some stores will let you take a nibble before you buy.
-“Our Green Thumb experts are happy to slice a sample of any fruit or vegetable, offer tips and recipes and help shoppers find what they need," explains Danna Robinson, communication manager for Harris Teeter.
+If you're curious about a product or the quality of produce, some stores will let you take a nibble before you buy it.
+"Our Green Thumb experts are happy to slice a sample of any fruit or vegetable, offer tips and recipes, and help shoppers find what they need," explains Danna Robinson, communication manager for Harris Teeter.

 It's fairly common to walk into a grocery store without a plan, buy a ton, then get home and realize you don't actually have the makings for any cohesive meals.
 Going in with a shopping list and at least a few ideas of what to cook that week—if not a set meal plan—can help keep you focused on cut down on splurge purchases.